 Judge yourself, the Anavissos stage can be seen here at 4:00

-All of Olympus, New Zealand and Argentina stretched their rallies to four days instead of three, in order to give more rest halts to the drivers.
+New Zealand and Argentina stretched their rallies from three to four days in order to give more rest halts to the drivers.
 Most of the stages were same from the past years.
 Even the Argentinian stage where Vatanen crashed in 1985 was included.

 The route of 1000 Lakes Rally was probably the one to change most drastically.
 FISA had threatened to remove its WRC value if they exceed the stage win average speed limit (like in 1986) so the organizers wanted to make sure it wouldn’t happen.